The Calibrated Filter Hypothesis

 Abstract

-The Great Filter is usually imagined as a wall: a single catastrophe or improbable step that stops civilizations from spreading across the galaxy.
-This paper argues it is not a wall but a balance — one that has to be held continuously, and that gets harder to hold exactly as a civilization becomes powerful enough to expand.
+The Great Filter is usually imagined as a wall — a single catastrophe or improbable step that stops civilizations from spreading across the galaxy.
+This paper argues it is not a wall but a balance: one that must be held continuously, and that becomes hardest to hold precisely when a civilization grows powerful enough to expand.

 The core claim is simple.
-Any civilization’s capacity to cooperate must keep pace with its capacity to expand.
-When expansion outruns cooperation, the civilization begins to consume the very substrate it depends on — its biosphere, its social fabric, its shared systems — and behaves, structurally, like a cancer on its own body.
-Cancer is the exact analogy, not a metaphor: in evolutionary oncology, Aktipis and colleagues define cancer as cheating across five foundations of multicellular cooperation.
-We argue the same five-foundation failure recurs at larger scales — in dysfunctional organizations (Kets de Vries) and in self-terminating civilizations (Schmachtenberger) — and that these are one phenomenon appearing at different sizes.
+A civilization’s capacity to cooperate must keep pace with its capacity to expand.
+When expansion outruns cooperation, the civilization begins to consume the substrate it depends on — its biosphere, its social fabric, its shared systems — and behaves, structurally, like a cancer on its own body.
+This is not merely analogy.
+In evolutionary oncology, Aktipis and colleagues define cancer as cheating across five foundations of multicellular cooperation: proliferation inhibition, controlled cell death, division of labor, resource allocation, and maintenance of the extracellular environment.
+We argue the same five-foundation failure recurs at larger scales — in dysfunctional organizations (Kets de Vries) and in self-terminating civilizations (Schmachtenberger) — and that these are one phenomenon appearing at different magnitudes, with Aktipis’s framework serving as the translation layer between them.

-Extended to the cosmic scale, this reframes the Fermi Paradox.
-Rather than a rare barrier, the filter may act as a governor: the odds of any civilization passing it fall as expansion pressure rises, keeping the universe quiet not by accident but by structure.
-We state this as a single condition — a civilization survives its expansion window only if its capacity to maintain its home substrate stays at least equal to the stress its expansion generates.
+Extended to cosmic scale, this reframes the Fermi Paradox.
+Rather than a rare barrier, the filter acts as a governor: the probability that any intelligence passes it falls as expansion pressure rises, keeping the universe quiet not by accident but by structure.
+We state this as a single condition.
+Writing H(t) for a civilization’s capacity to maintain its home substrate and E(t) for the stress its expansion generates, the civilization passes only if H(t) ≥ E(t) is sustained throughout the expansion window.
+The filter is endogenous, structural, and largely invisible to the metrics by which civilizations measure their own progress.

 Two consequences follow.
-First, a substrate-continuity trap: a civilization that builds a machine successor which replaces rather than carries forward its originating biology can look cooperative while still failing, because the biosphere — an irreplaceable record of billions of years of evolutionary search — is lost.
-Passing the filter requires not just cooperation but continuity of the original substrate through the transition.
+First, a substrate-continuity trap: a civilization that builds a machine successor which replaces rather than carries forward its originating biology can appear cooperative while still failing, because the biosphere — an irreplaceable record of billions of years of evolutionary search — is not carried through.
+Passing requires not only cooperation but continuity of the originating substrate across the transition.
+We argue the present human moment is structurally configured for parasitic rather than prosthetic machine development, with language as the vector by which machine substrate directs biological substrate.

-Second, and most consequentially: passing the filter requires decentralization by structural necessity.
+Second, and most consequentially: passing requires decentralization by structural necessity.
 Any centralized solution to the cooperation problem — including a single controlling AI — becomes the next-scale version of the cancer it was meant to prevent, because a central controller extracts from the substrate it claims to protect.
-The answer is not central control and not fragmentation, but distributed agency within shared purpose — the configuration every healthy organism and biosphere already runs on.
+The resolution is neither central control nor fragmentation, but distributed agency within shared purpose — the configuration every healthy organism and biosphere already runs on.
+The paper closes with falsifiable predictions, historical instances of the pattern, an evolutionary account of why the filter’s selective logic shifts at the transition, and the framework’s grounding in a functional account of ethics.

 The map is not the territory.
 These documents are maps.